juanclopgar97/python_sharp/README.md

 1. C# implements events as a collection of callbacks that will be executed in some point of time, this collection of functions are called **Delegates**, invoking(executing) the delegate will cause the execution of all functions(callables) in its collection.

-2. delegates are not publicly expose, commonly due security reasons, as the fields/attributes have to be encapsulated, delegates as well, and the way to encapsulate them is with events.
+2. delegates are not commonly exposed publicly, due security reasons.
+As the fields/attributes in a class have to be encapsulated, delegates as well, and the way to encapsulate them is with events.
 Fields/attributes are to properties as delegates are to events.

 3. Properties encapsulate fields/attributes with 2 functions/methods called "get" and "set", which define the logic of how data should be GET and SET out of the object, in C# events encapsulate delegates with 2 functions as well called "add" and "remove", which define the logic of how functions/subscribers should be added or removed out of the delegate.